What Is Multiple Myeloma?

 In the United States, about four people per 100,000 are diagnosed with multiple myeloma each year.

 Genetic abnormalities in the myeloma cells are one of the strongest predictors of tumor aggressiveness.
-Because of this, if you are newly diagnosed, you will be classified as having high, intermediate, or standard risk, based on your tumor genetics.
+Because of this, if you are newly diagnosed, you will be classified as having high or standard risk, based on your tumor genetics.

 In rare cases, multiple myeloma can cause a condition called amyloidosis.
 Antibody proteins build up and may bind together and collect in organs, such as the kidney and heart.
 This can cause the organs to become stiff and unable to work the way they should.

-- As in other forms of cancer, the underlying cause of multiple myeloma is related to gene abnormalities, though not ones that are necessarily hereditary.
-Rather, in most cases, these gene abnormalities are acquired at some point in the patient's life.
+As in other forms of cancer, the underlying cause of multiple myeloma is related to a series of genetic abnormalities, though not ones that are necessarily hereditary.
+Rather, in most cases, these genetic abnormalities are acquired at some point in the patient's life.

-- Exposure to certain chemicals, such as benzene, Agent Orange, industrial-strength pesticides, and high-dose radiation are environmental risk factors for development of multiple myeloma.
+Exposure to certain chemicals, such as benzene, Agent Orange, industrial-strength pesticides, and high-dose radiation are environmental risk factors for the development of multiple myeloma.

 Symptoms that can occur in association with multiple myeloma include fatigue, musculoskeletal pain, frequent infections (especially upper respiratory infections), and unintentional weight loss.